perfanalytics/pose2sim/README.md

        ```

 ### Demonstration
-> _**This demonstration provides an example experiment of a person balancing on a beam, filmed with 4 calibrated cameras processed with OpenPose.**_
+> _**This demonstration provides an example experiment of a person balancing on a beam, filmed with 4 calibrated cameras processed with OpenPose.
+Deeper explanations and instructions are given on the section below.**_

-Open a terminal and check package location with `pip show Pose2Sim | grep Location`. \
+Open a terminal and check package location with `pip show pose2sim | grep Location`. \
+Copy this <path> and go to the Demo folder with `cd <path>\pose2sim\Demo`. \
-Open a python session in your `Pose2Sim\Demo` folder, and test the following code:
+Open a python session with `python` command, and test the following code:
 ```
 from Pose2Sim import Pose2Sim
 Pose2Sim.calibrateCams()